The poorest of the poor

 97% of funds received reach the children

-Although David, the orphanage director and his family, and two of the ladies who care for the children live and eat on site, all our staff volunteer their time and rely on donors to help them pay for personal expenses.
-At this time, we are not in a position to pay any staff wages.
+Although David, the orphanage director and his family, and two of the ladies who care for the children live and eat on site, our staff essentially volunteer their time.
+At this time, we are only able to pay a small stipend and our staff rely on donors to help them pay for personal expenses.

 We accept orphans from all tribes and religions